Package explodes on Boston campus; 1 injured, FBI involved

 Police converged on the campus shortly before 7:30 p.m., and the university asked students who had gathered for an evening journalism class at the hall to evacuate the building.

-Northeastern is a private university in downtown Boston.
-WCVB said one of its reporters, Mike Beaudet, was teaching a class there at the time.
+Northeastern is a private university in downtown Boston with about 16,000 undergraduate students.
+WCVB-TV said one of its reporters, Mike Beaudet, was teaching a class there at the time.
 Beaudet told the station his class was moved outside but that neither he nor his students heard an explosion.

 Michael Davis, chief of Northeastern’s police force, told reporters the campus was secure.
 Boston police didn’t say whether any other suspicious packages were found.